 1. Golden Retriever

-The classic family dog, the Golden Retriever is well-known for its silky, orange coat.
+The classic family dog, the Golden Retriever is a big orange dog well-known for its silky coat.
 While some members of the breed have brighter fur than others, the golden color is always present to some degree.

 The breed might be flashier than the Labrador Retriever or other gundog breeds, but the Golden Retriever doesn’t fall short when it comes to athleticism and retrieving abilities.
 Generally, though, this dog is happiest playing with its family members or napping around the house.